 If pre-eclampsia is suspected, the only way to treat it, is to deliver the baby.
 Therefore, a doctor will usually send you for tests at a hospital and you’ll be monitored until it’s safe for your baby to be born.

 In many cases, pre-eclampsia doesn’t cause any adverse medical problems for mother or baby.
 However, if it develops into eclampsia then it can lead to seizures which could endanger the life of both parent and child.
 Therefore, if your pre-eclampsia wasn’t diagnosed, or monitoring wasn’t undertaken, you could claim for any injuries sustained as a result of this type of medical negligence on the part of a responsible party.
+If you’d like to discuss midwife negligence claims relating to pre-eclampsia, please call our team today.

 Ectopic Pregnancies Due To Negligence By A Midwife